MEMORANDUM OF UNDERSTANDING

 ARTICLE 9 - Resolution of Disputes

-9.1 Any dispute between the Members and Friends related to the execution of this MoU shall be brought to the attention of the Chair of the GA for settlement.
+9.1 Any dispute between the Members and Friends related to the execution of this MoU shall be brought to the attention of the Chair of the GA for amicable resolution.

 ARTICLE 10 - Liability